Cirkit Designer Logo

 Negative (-) Main negative terminal for load/charging

-Note: The exact pinout may vary depending on the specific BMS used.
+Note: The exact pinout may vary depending on the specific BMS used in the battery pack.
 Refer to the manufacturer's datasheet for detailed wiring diagrams.

 Usage Instructions